rhythmic-code/LedgerLens/README.md

-# Finance Explain
+# LedgerLens

-Finance Explain is a `FastAPI` application with both:
+LedgerLens is a `FastAPI` application with both:

 - a browser UI for uploading a P&L and reviewing results
 - a JSON API for direct integrations